Why Study Food Systems?

 Explore a Day in the Life of an IHP student!

 Photos on this page may depict program sites from previous semesters.
-Please view the Program Sites section of this page to see where this program will travel in spring 2021.
+Please view the Program Sites section of this page to see where this program will travel in fall 2021.

 - Explore the diversity of Ecuador’s agricultural centers from the Amazon to the Andes.

-- Witness agroecological farming practices amid increasing climate uncertainty on smallholder farms in Uganda.
+- Witness agroecological farming practices amid increasing climate uncertainty on smallholder farms in Malawi.